 As reflected in our compensation philosophy, we set the compensation of our named executive officers based on their ability to achieve annual operational objectives that further our long-term business objectives and to create sustainable long-term shareholder value in a cost-effective manner.
-Accordingly, our 2010 compensation actions and decisions were based on our executive's accomplishments in these dual areas.
-We have also been adjusting their cash compensation to take into account the higher market range for public companies.
+Accordingly, our compensation actions and decisions for our 2011 compensation program were based on our executives' accomplishments in these dual areas.
+For the past few years, we also have been adjusting their cash and equity compensation to transition them in the future to the higher market compensation ranges for public companies.